KSRM Review Board

 Focusing on Student Development

-Purpose: The RHM Review Board fully evaluates each student at the end of the winter term in the first two years of the program.
-The goal of the board is to help each RHM student maximize his or her potential.
-The board focuses on four specific areas of each student’s performance:
+Purpose: The KSRM Review Board fully evaluates each student at the end of the winter term in the first two years of the program.
+The goal of the Board is to help each KSRM student maximize his or her potential.
+The Board focuses on four specific areas of each student’s performance:

 - Academic outcomes